Advocating for Salmon Recovery and Fishing Opportunities

 • Persuaded Oregon Department of Fish and Wildlife to require the release of wild spring Chinook.

-Due to extensive habitat degradation and hydropower development, the abundance and productivity of wild salmon and steelhead populations remain greatly diminished.
-Hatcheries are thus essential mitigation measures necessary to maintain viable recreational, commercial, and tribal fisheries, capable of providing economic, quality-of-life, and cultural benefits.
+Hatcheries are essential mitigation measures to maintain viable recreational, commercial, and tribal fisheries in the wake of extensive habitat degradation and hydropower development, which have greatly diminished wild salmon and steelhead populations.
+Hatchery-produced fish provide economic and cultural benefits to sustain the Northwests' fishing heritage while protecting wild, at-risk fish.
 Northwest Steelheaders believe that by employing prudent, science-based fishery and hatchery management plans and practices, hatcheries can be operated in ways that minimize risk to wild fish populations, support conservation and recovery objectives, and sustain robust harvest fisheries.
 To this end, we have recently advocated for continued funding of the North Santiam summer steelhead program and the Leaburg Hatchery in support of Hatchery and Wild Coexist’s Campaign.
-Learn more...